Your mind may respond first through analysis, patterns, and meaning.

 If this result resonates, your next step is not to think less.

-It is to understand how your mind processes information, so you can guide it more effectively.
+It is to learn how to guide your thinking so it actually leads more effectively.

-“Instead of trying to stop my thoughts, I learned how to organize them.
+“Instead of trying to stop my thoughts, I learned how to structure them.
 That made a huge difference.”